2025

 Introduction

-• One-way ANOVA (Analysis of Variance) is used to determine if there are any differences between the means of at least two (but usually three or more) independent groups based on one categorical independent variable.
+• One-way ANOVA (Analysis of Variance) is used to determine if there are ANY differences between the means of at least two (but usually three or more) independent groups based on one categorical independent variable.

 • It’s a test for equality of means but it uses variances under the hood to make this determination.